 How to fix the problem moving forward

-It might sound extreme, but the really simple answer is to legalize marijuana worldwide.
-Legal marijuana is usually much cheaper than illegal marijuana, and if it were legal everywhere, there would be absolutely no need for a black market.
+It might sound extreme, but the really simple answer is to legalize cannabis worldwide.
+Legal weed is usually much cheaper than illegal weed, and if it were legal everywhere, there would be absolutely no need for a black market.

 A black market only really exists for products that are illegal, and if a black market persisted after global legalization, it wouldn’t be worth much to really care about.
 There’s no black market for tomatoes, right?

-If marijuana were readily available to everybody, there would be no point risking persecution by growing illegally.
+If weed were readily available to everybody, there would be no point risking persecution by growing illegally.

 So, in order to move past a black market, we need to give no reason for a black market to exist.
 It seems that the only real way to do this is to make it completely legal around the world.
 Only time will tell!